larispoli/immunoassay-lot-correction/README.md

 The reference lot defines the baseline scale for all corrected values.
 Both Tier 1 and Tier 2 corrections are anchored to this lot.

-### Other Items to Consider
+### Items to Consider

 - **Maintain consistency:** If a lot was the reference in previous analyses or publications, keep it.
 This ensures previously corrected values and any thresholds derived from them remain comparable.
 - **Stability:** Prefer the lot with the most plates (more stable median midpoint) and the tightest clustering of midpoints (most internally consistent baseline).
-- **Future direction:** If a particular lot represents the assay conditions you intend to use going forward, selecting it means future data will require minimal correction.
+- **Future direction:** If a particular lot represents the assay conditions you intend to use going forward, selecting it means future data should require minimal correction.
 - **Fundamental assay changes:** If a complete antibody replacement or assay format change occurred, the new conditions may warrant a new reference lot.
 Values corrected to the new reference are not directly comparable to values corrected to the previous one.
 This effectively creates two separate analytical eras that should be documented (Wilson et al. 2021).
 - **Scale, not relationships:** The choice of reference lot does not affect the relative correction between any two plates.
 It only sets the absolute scale that corrected values are expressed on.